Ukrainian airliner crashes after take-off in Iran, killing all 176 aboard

 Television footage showed debris and smouldering engine parts strewn across a field, and rescue workers with face masks retrieving bodies of the victims.

 According to air tracking service FlightRadar24, the plane that crashed was Flight PS 752 and was flying to Kiev.
-The plane was three years old and was a Boeing 737-NG, it said.
+The plane was three years old and was a Boeing 737-800NG, it said.

+The model’s twin engines are made by CFM International, a U.S.-French venture co-owned by General Electric and France’s Safran.

+Modern aircraft are designed and certified to cope with an engine failure shortly after take-off and to fly for extended periods on one engine.
+However, an uncontained engine failure releasing shrapnel can cause damage to other aircraft systems.

 A spokesman for Boeing said the company was aware of media reports of a plane crash in Iran and was gathering more information.
 The plane manufacturer grounded its 737 MAX fleet in March after two crashes that killed 346 people.

+Ukraine would be involved and the United States would usually be accredited as the country where the Boeing jet was designed and built.
+France, where the engine maker CFM has half its activities, may also be involved.

+There was no immediate word on whether the U.S. National Transportation Safety Board would be involved in the probe amid escalating tensions between the U.S. and Iran.
+The NTSB usually invites Boeing to give technical advice in such investigations.

-Reporting By Babak Dehghanpisheh and Dubai newsroom; Matthias Williams in Kiev, Editing by Raju Gopalakrishnan & Simon Cameron-Moore
+Reporting By Babak Dehghanpisheh and Dubai newsroom; Matthias Williams in Kiev, Tim Hepher in Paris; Editing by Raju Gopalakrishnan & Simon Cameron-Moore